GabeStah/gremlin-chaos-monkey/src/alternatives/kubernetes/index.md

 The [Chaos Toolkit](https://chaostoolkit.org/) is an open-source and extensible tool that is written in Python.
 It uses [platform-specific drivers](https://github.com/chaostoolkit/chaostoolkit-kubernetes) to connect to your Kubernetes cluster and execute Chaos Experiments.
 Every experiment performed by Chaos Toolkit is written in JSON using a [robust API](https://docs.chaostoolkit.org/reference/api/experiment/).
 Experiments are made up of a few key elements that are executed sequentially and allow the experiment to bail out if any step in the process fails.

 - **Steady State Hypothesis**: This element defines the normal or "steady" state of the system before the **Method** element is applied.
-For our example we've defined a basic application with a steady state hypothesis titled "Service should have nodes."
+Here we've defined a basic application with a steady state hypothesis titled "Service should have nodes."

     ```json
     {